-Wipe up excess grease or spillovers from the oven bottom to prevent excessive smoking, flare-ups and flaming during the clean cycle.
+Wipe up excess grease or spillovers from the oven bottom to prevent excessive smoking, flare-ups or flaming during the clean cycle.
+For ease of cleaning, the heating element can be lifted slightly (1 to $1^{1/2}$ inches).

 Wipe up sugary and acid spillovers such as sweet potatoes, tomato or milk-based sauces.
 Porcelain enamel is acid resistant, not acid proof.
 The porcelain finish may discolor if acid spills are not wiped up prior to a selfclean cycle.